John Kennedy (Louisiana politician): Switching political parties

+Working with governors

+As treasurer, Kennedy often clashed with governors and state legislators from both political parties, especially over spending and tax increases.
+He advocated for reducing state bureaucracy by cutting unnecessary state government jobs.

+In 2009, Kennedy criticized Governor Kathleen Blanco for including more than $9 million in spending he deemed "pork".
+He sent Blanco a six-page document of suggested cuts she could make as line-item vetoes.
+Kennedy said his list was "based upon the fact that many of the entities do not appear to be government entities, the lack of information about many of the items or entities, and that many of the items should have been considered through the entire process and/or included in other appropriate places in the budget to ensure proper public scrutiny, input and accountability."

-During his third term as state treasurer, Kennedy devised a 24-point plan by which the state could save money.
+During his third term as treasurer, Kennedy devised a 24-point plan by which the state could save money.
 Governor Bobby Jindal said Kennedy could "streamline" his own department.
-Many of Kennedy's ideas were derived from the Louisiana Commission for Streamlining Government, on which he served in his official capacity as state treasurer.
+Many of Kennedy's ideas were derived from the Louisiana Commission for Streamlining Government, on which he served in his official capacity as treasurer.
+Kennedy later accused Jindal's administration of check kiting, a controversial accounting practice whereby the governor took money from the 2014-2015 budget to cover debts from the 2013-2014 budget.

 Campaigns for U.S. Senate

 2004

-In 2004, Kennedy ran for the U.S. Senate seat held by John Breaux, who was retiring.
+On February 3, 2004, Kennedy launched his first bid for the U.S. Senate to replace incumbent John Breaux, who was retiring.
 He ran as a Democrat in the state's jungle primary, losing to Republican David Vitter and Democrat Chris John.
 Vitter won the election outright.

 2008

 Kennedy ran for the Senate again in 2008, this time as a Republican.
 He was defeated, 52.1% to 45.7%, by incumbent Democratic Senator Mary Landrieu; the same year, Republican presidential nominee John McCain defeated Barack Obama in Louisiana, but Obama was elected.

 2016

-On January 26, 2016, Kennedy announced that he would run for Senate a third time.
+On January 26, 2016, Kennedy launched a third bid for a Senate seat.
 In seeking to succeed the retiring Vitter, he faced more than 20 opponents.
-Vitter announced his forthcoming retirement from the Senate in 2015 after losing a bid for governor to John Bel Edwards.
+Vitter had announced his forthcoming retirement from the Senate in 2015 after losing a bid for governor to John Bel Edwards.

-Kennedy's senatorial campaign was endorsed by the U.S. Chamber of Commerce, the National Federation of Independent Business, the National Rifle Association, the National Right to Life Committee, the American Conservative Union, Vice President-elect Mike Pence and President-elect Donald Trump.
+Kennedy's senatorial campaign was endorsed by the U.S. Chamber of Commerce, the National Federation of Independent Business, the NRA Political Victory Fund, the National Right to Life Committee, the American Conservative Union, Vice President-elect Mike Pence and President-elect Donald Trump.
 Kennedy, who had supported Vitter for governor the previous year, won the jungle primary and faced Democrat Foster Campbell in a December 10 runoff election.
 President-elect Donald Trump—who had received Kennedy's support in the 2016 presidential election—campaigned for Kennedy the day before the runoff.
 Kennedy defeated Campbell by 536,204 votes (61%) to 347,813 (39%).
 He lost the most-populated parishes of Orleans and East Baton Rouge, in which he had been reared, but was a runaway winner in Campbell's home parish of Bossier.